 - scientist exchanges

-- databases, modelling and systems analysis
+- databases, modeling, and systems analysis

 - experts’ networks

-The TCPs are at the core of a network of senior experts consisting of the Committee on Energy Research and Technology (CERT), four working parties and three expert groups – the IEA Energy Technology Network.
+The TCPs are at the core of a network of senior experts consisting of the Committee on Energy Research and Technology (CERT), four working parties, and three expert groups – the IEA Energy Technology Network.

 The CERT is supported by four expert Working Parties (end-use, fossil fuels, fusion and renewables) which oversee the activities of the TCPs and evaluate their outcomes at the end of each term.
-The Working Parties provide leadership by guiding the HPT TCP to shape work programmes to address current energy issues, by regularly reviewing their accomplishments, and suggesting reinforced efforts where needed.
+The Working Parties provide leadership by guiding the HPT TCP to shape work programs to address current energy issues, by regularly reviewing their accomplishments, and suggesting reinforced efforts where needed.
 See the IEA website for more information on the CERT and Working Parties.

-The more than 6,000 specialists from more than 300 organisations in some 50 countries participating in the TCPs carry out a vast body of research through these various initiatives (more than 2,000 research topics to date).
+The more than 6,000 specialists from more than 300 organizations in some 50 countries participating in the TCPs carry out a vast body of research through these various initiatives (more than 2,000 research topics to date).

-Each TCP is organised under the auspices of an Implementing Agreement.
-The IEA Framework for International Technology Co‑operation specifies the minimum legal and management requirements for TCPs including the mandate, the nature of agreements, participation and withdrawal, copyright, length of term, reporting requirements and specific provisions concerning the structure of each programme.
+Each TCP is organized under the auspices of an Implementing Agreement.
+The IEA Framework for International Technology Co‑operation specifies the minimum legal and management requirements for TCPs including the mandate, the nature of agreements, participation and withdrawal, copyright, length of term, reporting requirements and specific provisions concerning the structure of each program.
 The activities of each HPT TCP are governed by an Executive Committee (ExCo) comprised of representatives designated by each entity that becomes a signatory (participant).
 For more information on TCPs, see the IEA Frequently Asked Questions.